Use these tips to maximize revenue at your next fundraising auction.

 Research your audience.

 Successful fundraising begins with understanding your donors.
-Before you start planning, spend time researching your audience.
-Research can help you make smarter, data-driven decisions on everything from which items to select, to what type of auction will work for your audience.
+Research can help you make smarter, data-driven decisions on everything from which items you should procure to what type of auction will appeal to your audience.

 When researching your auction’s audience, be sure to:

-1. Identify trends in your donor data: Your nonprofit attracts different kinds of people, but there are likely several trends among your engaged donors.
-Comb through your donor data to identify different donor segments based on demographic information: age, location, or occupation, plus engagement history like donation channels, frequency, and average amounts.
+1. Identify trends in your donor data: Your nonprofit attracts different kinds of people, but there are likely several areas of overlap among your engaged donors.
+Comb through your donor data from your past fundraising events and campaigns with the help of your fundraising platform and identify different donor segments.
+For instance, you might create segments based on demographic information like age or location, and engagement history like donation channels, frequency, and average amounts.

-2. Create donor personas: Use the trends in your data to create donor personas.
+2. Create donor personas: Use your data to create donor personas.
 Donor personas are archetypes that represent your supporter segments.
-One could be an active, young student.
+One could be a politically active college student.
 Another could be an older executive who is passionate about philanthropy.
-These personas guide your engagement strategy and help you align everything from your communications to message to auction offerings with your target supporter groups.
+These personas guide your engagement strategy and help you align everything from your communications to auction offerings with your target supporter groups.

 3. Design a unique strategy for each persona: Different personas require different engagement strategies.
-Younger donors might prefer to connect with your nonprofit via social media, while older donors might engage via your website or mail.
-When designing marketing materials for your auction, segment your donors and then tailor your messaging to fit each persona’s unique needs and interests.
+Younger donors prefer to connect with your nonprofit via social media, while older donors might engage via your website or direct mail.
+When designing marketing materials for your auction, segment your donors and tailor your messaging to fit each persona’s needs and interests.

-One important note: be specific when creating your donor personas.
-The more details you can include, the better you can adapt your engagement strategy.
-As you continue planning, regularly refer to your donor personas at key auction decision points.
-They will help you make sure your auction aligns with your donor motivations.
+The more details you can include when crafting your donor personas, the better you can adapt your engagement strategy to your audience.
+As you continue planning, refer to your donor personas to ensure your auction aligns with your donors’ motivations.

 Adapt your engagement strategy for your auction type.